gbordyugov/pndapetzim/README.md

 In addition, see my [EDA
 notebook](https://github.com/gbordyugov/pndapetzim/blob/main/notebooks/eda.ipynb).

-In genera, I don't feel quite satisfied with how much time I've spend looking at the data -- I would certainly take more time to get a better intuition of it.
+In general, I don't feel quite satisfied with how much time I've spent looking at the data -- I would certainly take more time to get more insight.

 ## Data transformation before training